weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

         └── podinfo-deploy
             └── podinfo-deploy-gitops-runtime.yaml
 ```
 In this example, the cluster is kind-wego2 and has the podinfo-deploy application deployed to it.
-When deploying to another cluster, a copy of the podinfo-deploy/ is created.
+When deploying to another cluster, another <cluster>/podinfo-deploy/ is created.
 Having this duplicated will be an issue as the number of clusters increases.
-Also, this structure makes it cumbersome to customize or specialize the podinfo-deploy application for multiple environments.
+Also, this structure makes it cumbersome to specialize the podinfo-deploy application for multiple environments.
 As the list of applications and clusters grows, this problem only gets worse.

 This ADR describes the new layout to solve those issues plus provide support for profiles.

-While not covered in this ADR, the new structure is easier to parse progammatically.
-A library will be developed to standardize the interaction with the structure.  i.e., we can abstract the directory and files to enable us to work with golang stucts instead.
+While not covered in this ADR, the new structure is easier to parse programmatically.
+A library will be developed to standardize the interaction with the structure.  i.e., we can abstract the directory and files to enable us to work with golang structs instead.

 For this ADR, we are trying a new approach.
 Instead of long prose describing the context, we have created an FAQ on how the updated directory structure addresses common questions and shortcomings we've encountered.

 ### Glossary
-* **Application** a collection of kubernetes manifests.
+* **Application** a collection of Kubernetes manifests.
 Stored in .weave-gitops/apps/&lt;app name&gt;.
 * **CAPI Cluster** a kubernetes cluster with lifecycle management controlled via Cluster API (CAPI).
 The CAPI provider is either installed as a profile or added directly via `clusterctl`.
 The templates for creating CAPI clusters are stored in .weave-gitops/apps/capi.
 The rendered template for a cluster is stored in .weave-gitops/apps/capi/&lt;cluster name&gt;.yaml
 * **Cluster** a kubernetes cluster.
 Stored in .weave-gitops/clusters/&lt;cluster name&gt;.
 * **Environment** a configuration of an application that can be applied to one or more clusters.
 Stored in .weave-gitops/apps/&lt;app name&gt;/env
-* **GOAT** GitOps AuTomation - representing the resources needed to drive the GitOPs pipeline.
-Specifically, flux source resources (GitRepository, S3, etc.), flux kustomization resources, and potentially helm resources.
+* **GOAT** GitOps AuTomation - representing the resources needed to drive the GitOps pipeline.
+Specifically, Flux source resources (GitRepository, Bucket, etc.), Flux Kustomization resources, and potentially HelmReleases.
 * **GORT** GitOps RunTime - the CRDs, controllers, RBAC, service accounts, etc., necessary to operate the GOAT resources.
 * **Profile** a software package that is stored in .weave-gitops/profiles/&lt;profile name&gt; see https://profiles.dev/ for complete details.
 Profiles can have versions and environments which follow the same pattern as apps.
 Profiles are comprised of one or more of the following:
     * kubernetes manifests